wenadev/exchange-rate-converter/README.md

 The menu components in the webpage are inactive as they were included primarily for aesthetics.

-The converter was built alongside two active collaborators as the first project task to continue in the WeJapa Internship 2020 organized by Favour Ori (https://github.com/favourori)
+This [converter](https://wenadev.github.io/exchange-rate-converter/) was built alongside two active collaborators as the first project task to continue in the WeJapa Internship 2020 organized by Favour Ori (https://github.com/favourori)